 It is important to note that when configuring container networking, you must set Docker0 to run in promiscuous mode by running the following command:

 ip link set docker0 promisc on

-This setting ensures that packets will be able to be read properly.
+This setting ensures that packets traversing from container to container in the same host will be captured properly.

 The agent binds automatically to all interfaces so that no additional configuration is required.
 However, just binding to Docker0 does not give you full visibility to intra-container traffic.
 Docker0 works more like a switch, so since the agent does not set any interface in promiscuous mode, it does not capture all traffic by binding to Docker0 alone.
 As seen in testing, when Internet Control Message Protocol (ICMP) traffic is sent to the base host or to the outside world, the traffic becomes visible on Docker0.

 Instead, to capture all of the traffic between containers, each container has its own virtual network stack by default.
 Docker also creates IP-less virtual ethernet (veth*) interfaces.
 These are effectively the endpoints of the eth* interfaces inside containers and whose traffic is forwarded to the Docker0 bridge to be switched or routed.
 Because of this, the agent running on the host notices and binds them, which is how it sees traffic between containers.